boumarca/alttpsm-casual-emotracker/README.md

 # SMZ3 tracker pack
 This is a map tracker for the Super Metroid + A Link to the Past Combo randomizer.
 To use with [EmoTracker](https://emotracker.net).
+It has full item and map tracking support, as well as autotracking on supported platforms.

 Ninban has decided to no longer work on the tracker, so I (Dorkmaster Flek) am taking over this project.
 I can be found in the Emotracker discord as well as the ALttP + SM Randomizer discord for any questions, issues or bugs!